demox-labs/aleo-wallet-adapter/packages/core/base/docs/README.md

 # Aleo Wallet Adapter Base

-This package provides the foundational components for interacting with Aleo wallets within decentralized applications (DApps).
-It includes wallet adapters, error handling, transaction signing, and types for building decentralized applications on the Aleo blockchain.
+This package provides the abstract interfaces to implement for connecting a wallet to Aleo wallets within decentralized applications (DApps).
+It includes wallet adapters, error handling, transaction and deployments useful types.

 ## Contents

-- [Adapter](adapter.md) - Implementation and usage of the wallet adapter.
+- [Adapter abstractions](adapters.md) - Details on the different types of adapters, which abstract wallet features to interact with DApps.
-- [Errors](errors.md) - Definitions and explanations of the various wallet errors.
+- [Errors](errors.md) - List of the various possible wallet errors.
-- [Signer](signer.md) - Details on the signer adapters and message signing.
-- [Transaction](transaction.md) - Transaction structure and related functionalities.
-- [Types](types.md) - Various types used throughout the package.
+- [Permissions](permissions.md) - List of the existing permissions.
+- [Aleo types](aleo_types.md) - Aleo specific useful types: transactions, transitions, program deployments.